vibeswithkk/ZENITH/README.md

 [![CI](https://github.com/vibeswithkk/ZENITH/actions/workflows/ci.yml/badge.svg)](https://github.com/vibeswithkk/ZENITH/actions/workflows/ci.yml)
 [![Tests](https://img.shields.io/badge/Tests-942+-success.svg)](#)

-**ML Optimization Toolkit**
+**A Humble ML Inference Optimizer**

-Zenith is an open-source project that provides optimization utilities for PyTorch, JAX, and TensorFlow.
-Built as a hobby project with care, it includes custom CUDA kernels, operator fusion, and mixed precision support.
-While still evolving, it's designed to be practical and usable for real workloads.
+Zenith is a community-driven, open-source project focused on making PyTorch inference faster and more energy-efficient.
+Built with care as a learning journey, it is designed to complement your existing ML workflow.

 ## Project History

 Zenith was conceived and architecturally designed on **December 11, 2024**, with the creation of its comprehensive blueprint document (CetakBiru.md) that outlines a 36-month development roadmap across 6 implementation phases.
-Active development began on **January 12, 2025**, and after 11 months of internal development, research, and rigorous testing, Zenith was publicly released on GitHub on **December 16, 2025**.
+Active development began on **January 12, 2025**, and after months of internal development, research, and rigorous testing, Zenith was publicly released on GitHub on **December 16, 2025**.

-This project represents nearly a year of hobby development, learning CUDA programming, and experimenting with ML optimization techniques.
-It's still a work in progress!
+This project represents months of hobby development, learning CUDA programming, and experimenting with ML optimization techniques.
+It is still a work in progress.

 ---